 How to Create a Fraud Prevention Plan for Your Business

-Even if you feel as if you can trust all your employees and have confidence in your internal controls, your business is still susceptible to fraud and needs to consider this risk strongly.
+Get a QuoteEven if you feel you can trust all your employees and have confidence in your internal controls, your business is still susceptible to fraud and needs to consider this risk strongly.

-Losses related to fraudulent activities are extremely prevalent, in fact, about 5% of all global revenue is lost to fraud.
+Losses related to fraudulent activities are extremely prevalent; in fact, about 5% of all global revenue is lost to fraud.
 Fraud involves the false representation of facts for the purpose of gaining something that may not have been available or provided without deception and can be carried out by one or many individuals.

-Fraud prevention is a complex concept to implement because fraudulent activities can be committed by anyone and are often committed by your most trusted employees that occupy high positions within accounting, upper management, and sales.
+Fraud prevention is a complex concept to implement because fraudulent activities can be committed by anyone and are often committed by your most trusted employees who occupy high positions within accounting, upper management, and sales.
 On average, it takes more than a year to detect fraud, costing companies $8,300 per month per occurrence.

-The types of fraud a business has to look out for vary wildly; from insider accounting scams to third-party data breaches and information theft.
+The types of fraud a business has to look out for vary wildly, from insider accounting scams to third-party data breaches and information theft.
 Additionally, companies have less recourse than the consumer in cases of fraud.
 In some instances, the business can be held liable if a fraud scheme causes damage to customers, partners, shareholders, banks, or other entities.

 Let’s discuss what businesses can do to protect themselves from fraud and what it takes to create a solid policy for preventing external and internal threats.